xregistry/spec/core/spec.md

     "modifiedBy": "STRING", ?
     "modifiedOn": "TIME", ?

-    "RESOURCEUri": "URI", ?                  # if not local "RESOURCE": { Resource contents }, ?     # if inlined & JSON
+    "RESOURCEUrl": "URL", ?                  # if not local "RESOURCE": { Resource contents }, ?     # if inlined & JSON
-    "RESOURCEBase64": " STRING" ?            # if inlined & ~JSON
+    "RESOURCEBase64": "STRING" ?             # if inlined & ~JSON
   } *
 }
 ```

 Where:
-- the key (`ID`) of each item in the map is the `id` of the Version
+- the key (`ID`) of each item in the map MUST be the `id` of the
+  respective Version

 **Examples:**